Tax Measures: Supplementary Information

 |Prior-Year Taxable Capital||Prior-Year Taxable Income|

 Budget 2019 proposes to repeal the use of taxable income as a factor in determining a CCPC’s annual expenditure limit for the purpose of the enhanced SR&ED tax credit.
 As a result, small CCPCs with taxable capital of up to $10 million will benefit from unreduced access to the enhanced refundable SR&ED credit regardless of their taxable income.
-As a CCPC’s taxable capital begins to exceed $10 million, this access will gradually be reduced as shown in the highlighted column in Table 5.
+As a CCPC’s taxable capital begins to exceed $10 million, this access will gradually be reduced as shown in the Prior-Year Taxable Income 500 column in Table 5.

 This change will provide a more predictable phase-out of the enhanced SR&ED credit rate, which will more effectively support growing small and medium-sized firms as they scale up.